unix2002/mirage-vlm-analysis/README.md

 </details>

 ## News
+- [2025-07-09] We have released our training data for VSP spatial planning and spatial reasoning tasks.
-- [2025-06-19] We have released the training and inference code!
+- [2025-06-19] We have released the training code!

 ## Installation
 Create a conda environment and install the required packages: